Musicophilia

 Musicophilia: Tales of Music and the Brain is a 2007 book by Oliver Sacks.
 It explores a range of psychological and physiological ailments and their connections to music.
-It is divided into four parts, each with a distinctive theme: Haunted by Music examines mysterious onsets of musicality and musicophilia (and musicophobia); A Range of Musicality looks at musical oddities musical synesthesia; parts three and four are entitled Memory, Movement, and Music and Emotion, Identity, and Music.
-Each part has between six and eight chapters, each of which is in turn dedicated to a particular case study (or several related case studies) that fit the overarching theme of the section.
+It is divided into four parts, each with a distinctive theme: Haunted by Music examines mysterious onsets of musicality and musicophilia (and musicophobia); A Range of Musicality looks at musical oddities such as musical synesthesia; parts three and four are entitled Memory, Movement, and Music and Emotion, Identity, and Music.
+Each chapter is dedicated to a particular case study (or several related case studies) that fit the overarching theme of the section.
 Four case studies from the book are featured in the NOVA program Musical Minds aired on June 30, 2009.

 Purpose

-According to Sacks, Musicophilia was written in an attempt to widen the general populace's understanding of music and its effects on the brain.
-As Sacks states at the outset of the book's preface, music is omnipresent, influencing human's everyday lives in how we think and act.
-However, unlike other animal species (such as birds) whose musical prowess is easier to understand in relation on a biological/evolutionary level, humanity's draw towards music and song is less clear-cut.
-There is no "music center" of the brain, yet the vast majority of humans have an innate ability to distinguish, "music, perceive tones, timbre, pitch intervals, melodic contours, harmony, and (perhaps most elementally) rhythm."
-With that in mind, Sacks examines human's musical inclination through the lens of musical therapy and treatment, as a fair number of neurological injuries and diseases have been documented to be successfully treated with music.
-This understanding (along with a medical case Sacks witnessed in 1966 wherein a Parkinson's patient was able to be successfully treated via music therapy) is what galvanized Sacks to create an episodic compilation of patient cases that all experienced and were treated by music to some capacity.
-In doing so, Sacks concertizes each example by explaining the neurological factors that play into each patient's healing and treatment in ways that relate to a lay yet curious audience.
+According to Sacks, he wrote Musicophilia to widen the general populace's understanding of music and its effects on the brain.
+Sacks writes in his preface that music is omnipresent, influencing human's everyday lives in how we think and act.
+However, unlike other animal species (such as birds) whose musical prowess is more easily understood in biological and evolutionary terms, humanity's draw towards music and song is less clear-cut.
+There is no "music center" of the brain, yet the vast majority of humans have an innate ability to distinguish music and "perceive tones, timbre, pitch intervals, melodic contours, harmony, and (perhaps most elementally) rhythm."
+Sacks examines human beings' musical inclination through the lens of musical therapy and treatment, as there are a number of documented cases of the successful treatment of neurological injuries and diseases with music.
+This understanding (along with a medical case Sacks witnessed in 1966 wherein a Parkinson's patient was successfully treated via music therapy) galvanized Sacks to create an episodic compilation of cases where patients were treated by music.
+In doing so, Sacks concertizes each example to explain to a lay audience the neurological factors in the patient's healing.